AndySharp44s/AutoPwn/README.md

 ## Dependencies

 They should be installed automatically.
+If you dont have metasploit and nmap installed you should install it.

 ## Credits

 Completely programmed by me.
 This is a self-learning project, so I researched a lot and learned a great deal during this project that took a couple of days.

-## Usage
+## Usage (Tested on Kali)
 ```
 sudo apt update && sudo apt upgrade && sudo apt install mousepad && sudo apt install git && sudo apt install lolcat && git clone https://github.com/AndySharp44s/AutoPwn && cd AutoPwn && chmod 777 autopwn.sh && mousepad autopwn.sh && clear && echo "execute the script with ./autopwn.sh" | lolcat && sudo su
 ```